cdisc-org/DataExchange-ODM-LinkML/docs/TransitionTimingConstraint.md

     required: true
   TransitionOID:
     name: TransitionOID
+    description: References the workflow Transition on which the timing constraint must be executed.
+    comments:
+    - 'Required

+      range:oidref'
     domain_of:
     - TransitionTimingConstraint
     range: oidref
     required: true
   MethodOID:
     name: MethodOID
+    description: R eferences a MethodDef that returns a durationDatetime.
+Use of a method allows timings that depend on other pieces of information, or complex timing calculations.
+    comments:
+    - 'Conditional

+      range:oidref

+      Must match the OID attribute of a MethodDef element in this Study/MetaDataVersion.
+      The MethodSignature for the referenced MethodDef must identify the input parameters and a return value DateType of durationDatetime.
+If the returned value for the method is a "zero time duration" (i.e., "P0D", "PT0H", or "PT0S"), the transition must be executed immediately, or within the provided time window, when provided.
+      Either the TimepointTarget or the MethodOID must be provided - not both.'
     domain_of:
     - ItemGroupRef
     - ItemRef